Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-01-21-a-love-confession-&-the-power-of-sympathetic-joy.md

 ---
 layout: post
-title: 'A Love Confession & The Power Of Sympathetic Joy'
+title: "A Love Confession & The Power Of Sympathetic Joy"
 date: 21-Jan-2014
 categories: tbd
 ---